 It's commonly called a "three band EQ" because there are three bands; a "two band EQ" just has bass and treble, and a typical four-band replaces the mid control with 'low mids' and 'high mids'.
 Technically this type of EQ might be best referred to as a "tone stack", since really any type of EQ may have three bands, or however many.
 Generally, tone stacks have fixed bandwidth and no control over the frequency points.
 This type of EQ is a lot more confusing in reality than it looks, because the "noon" settings are not always flat, where there's no cut or boost.
 With the Fender-type stack for example, the bass and treble knobs mostly just boost, and the mids knob mostly just cuts.
 So in that case having all of the knobs at "noon" actually creates a deep scoop of the mids.
 If you have a three-band EQ, be sure to find out what the "flat" settings actually are for your specific unit.

 A "Baxandall" tone stack, often associated with older Ampeg amps, usually has only two bands; but they interact differently than the Fender stack and also differently than other two-band EQ's.
 A Baxandall can boost the mids by turning down both the lows and highs, and the center will shift lower and higher as you adjust the relative levels of the two knobs.
 With many of these two/three band variations there is no actual flat setting, not even with the knobs all the way off or at noon- very often there is some shaping of the signal no matter where you set the controls.
-On a Fender tone stack the closest it will get to 'flat' is usually around 10:00 low, 2:00 mid, 10:00 high.
+On a Fender tone stack the closest it will get to 'flat' is usually with the low and high knobs set near maximum, and the mid knob set low (around a 2 on a scale from 0 to 10).
 Note that the Fender tone stack is very common, it is not just found on Fender products; also many Fender products do not use the Fender tone stack.
 When in doubt, read the manual.

 So which frequencies are affected by 'low' 'mid and 'high' knobs?
 What are the 'low mids'?
 Those specifics will vary considerably between different models and manufacturers.
 For example the mid range of a guitar signal is very different from the mid range of a bass.
 Since low, medium, and high are relative terms, you can't assume that the controls on a given mixer or pedal will have the same actual meaning/function as ones on your amp, since they may have been designed for different instruments or voices.
 One manufacturer may choose a low-shelving corner frequency of 50 Hz, while another may choose 250 Hz, and the highs could start anywhere from 2 KHz to 20 KHz- it's all in the hands of the designer.
 Again, read the manual for your specific unit, or contact the manufacturer for their specs.
 Low-mids may generally be around 250-500 Hz, mid-mids around 500-1000 Hz, and high-mids around 1-2 KHz (for the US readers, 'K' stands for an increment of 1,000).